Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Optimization problems and SOS relaxations

-because the tangent vector dynamics are linear in $y$ and thus are unaffected by normalization of the initial condition.
-Considering the separation between trajectories starting at $x_0$ and at $x_0+\varepsilon y_0$, Taylor expanding the flow map and using~\cref{eq:y flow map} gives
+because the tangent vector dynamics are linear in $y$, so scaling $y_0$ simply scales $y(t)$ proportionally.
+Considering the separation between trajectories starting at $x_0$ and at $x_0+\varepsilon y_0$, Taylor expanding the flow map and using~\cref{eq:y flow map} and $|y_0|=1$ gives

 The tangent vector typically shrinks or grows exponentially like $|y(t)|\approx e^{\mu t}$ for some average rate $ \mu(x_0,y_0)$, in which case \cref{eq:nearby} suggests